Hyper Suprime-Cam Y3 results: photo-$z$ bias calibration with lensing shear ratios and cosmological constraints from cosmic shear: Summary and outlook

 \item \textbf{Joint Cosmological Constraints}: Finally, we combined our fiducial shear-ratio measurements with HSC-Y3 cosmic shear data to derive joint constraints on cosmological parameters.
 We obtained \(\Omega_{\rm m} = 0.304_{-0.029}^{+0.03}\) and \(S_8 = 0.773_{-0.031}^{+0.031}\), which are consistent within \(1\sigma\) with the cosmic shear-only results: \(\Omega_{\rm m} = 0.264_{-0.042}^{+0.047}\) and \(S_8 = 0.767_{-0.03}^{+0.029}\). \end{itemize}

-Our analysis signifies the potential of the shear-ratio test as a powerful probe for constraining biases in the source redshift distribution, thereby improving the precision of cosmological parameter estimates.
-Since shear ratios are primarily sensitive to geometry, they offer significant advantages for investigating evolving dark energy models, as recently suggested by galaxy clustering results from the DESI survey \cite{2025_Adame,2025_Desi_karim}.
-Furthermore, upcoming surveys such as LSST \citep{2019_Ivezi}, Roman \citep{2015_Spergel}, and Euclid \citep{2011_Laureijs} will greatly strengthen the role of shear-ratio analyses, providing more stringent tests of the $\Lambda$CDM paradigm and helping to refine its key parameters, which are currently subject to persistent tensions with early-universe Planck-CMB observations.
+Our analysis highlights the potential of the shear-ratio test as a powerful probe for constraining biases in the source redshift distribution, thereby improving the precision of cosmological parameter estimates.
+Since shear ratios are primarily sensitive to geometry, they offer significant advantages for investigating evolving dark energy models, as recently suggested by galaxy clustering results from the DESI survey \citep{2025_Adame,2025_Desi_karim}, {and can be beneficial for the upcoming HSC final-year analysis}.
+Furthermore, future surveys such as LSST \citep{2019_Ivezi}, Roman \citep{2015_Spergel}, and Euclid \citep{2011_Laureijs} will greatly enhance the impact of shear-ratio analyses, providing more stringent tests of the $\Lambda$CDM paradigm and helping to refine its key parameters, which currently exhibit persistent tensions with early-universe Planck-CMB observations.